 What’s the most a pawn shop will loan?

 Pawnbrokers typically lend 25% – 60% of your item’s resale value, so your loan amount will vary based on an item’s assessed value.
-The average amount for a pawn shop loan is typically $150.
+The average amount for a pawn shop loan is around $180.

 Pawn shop loans can be an option if you’re confident you can repay the loan in time, but it’s important to keep those high rates and fees in mind, as well as the risk of losing the item you’re pawning.
-It can be a lot to risk for a short-term loan, especially if you could find funding elsewhere.
-Review all your options before making a decision, and consider your safer alternatives.
+A pawn shop loan can come with a lot of risk for a short-term loan, especially if you could find funding elsewhere.
+Review all your options before deciding and consider some of the safer alternatives mentioned in this article, like personal loans.

 Payday Loans: Everything You Should Know